Secrets management for connection credentials

 You grant Workato access to the secrets manager.

-In Workato, you configure connections using the secrets in place of credentials.
+In Workato, you configure connections using the secrets instead of credentials.

 The following image demonstrates a Jira connection configured with a secret from Amazon Web Services (AWS) Secrets Manager: